 The Versant English Test is administered by UW’s Office of Educational Assessment (OEA).

-- On Thursday, September 12th, OEA will offer the Versant Test in a group test session.
-To register for this group session, send an email to email@example.com.
-Include the test date, your name, UW department, and UW student number (if known).
+- On Thursday, September 11th, OEA will offer Versant Test appointments all day – every half-hour beginning at 9:30 and ending at 3:30.
+To register for an appointment, you can either call 206-543-1171 or email firstname.lastname@example.org.
+In your email, include the test date, your name, student number, and department.
 After your message has been processed, you will receive a reply from OEA confirming your test time.

-- You can register to take the test on an individual appointment basis.
-(See OEA’s Versant Test Information Sheet)
+- You can also register for a test appointment on another date.
+(See OEA’s Versant Test Information Sheet.)

 - For more information about the Versant English Test, see the Pearson Versant English Test website.